maziac/DeZog/design/MemoryPaging.md

 sjsasmplus has an option to create SLD (Source Level Debug) information.
 For each label it not only codes the used address but also the bank (page) it is located.
-The address is 64k, i.e. it not only codes the address inside the bank but also the used slot.
+The address is 64k, i.e. for the ZXNext it not only codes the address inside the bank but also the used slot.
 In other words the upper 3 bits (bit 13, 14, 15) can be interpreted as slot address.

-If working with long addresses the slot information is not needed.
-But if some of the involved entities (e.g. emulator) would be not able to handle long addresses the full 64k address information could be useful though.
-E.g. In ZEsarUX for working with the breakpoints it is necessary to know the slot as well.
+If working with long addresses, the slot information is not needed.
+However, if some of the involved entities (e.g., emulator) cannot handle long addresses, the full 64k address information could be useful.
+For example, in ZEsarUX, for working with breakpoints, it is necessary to know the slot as well.

 # Remotes